Vietnamese democracy movement: Bauxite crisis

 In 2006, the Manifesto on Freedom and Democracy for Vietnam called for democratic reforms.
 The related Bloc 8406 is a small unified coalition of groups in Vietnam that advocate for democracy reforms in Vietnam.
 It was originally signed by 118 dissidents calling for a multiparty state.
 The support later grew into the thousands.
 New York City-based organisation Human Rights Watch stated, "It’s extraordinary that hundreds of citizens across Vietnam have boldly shown their support for political change in a written petition.
 In Vietnam, the mere act of signing such documents routinely triggers a police investigation, detention and often imprisonment."

 A draft mining plan for bauxite was approved by the Vietnamese government in 2007.
 Vinacomin, a Vietnamese mining company, has laid out a plan for 6 bauxite mining projects covering over 1800 square kilometers in Vietnam's mountainous Central Highlands.
 The first two processing plants for the plan have been contracted to Chalco, a Chinese mining company.
 The Nhan Co project in Đắk Nông Province and the Tan Rai complex in Lâm Đồng Province are expected to produce 600,000 tons of alumina per year.
 Vietnam has indicated that it needs about $15.6 billion to invest in major bauxite and alumina refining projects by 2025.
 Prime Minister Nguyễn Tấn Dũng has approved several large mining projects for the Central Highlands, asserting that bauxite exploitation is "a major policy of the party and the state."

 The mining plans have met with strong criticism from scientists, environmentalists and Vietnam's general population.
 Forests and agricultural land used by coffee and tea farmers are threatened by the plans and opponents have raised concerns about the toxic waste red mud generated through the refinement of bauxite.
 Vietnamese general Võ Nguyên Giáp has offered strong criticism of the plans, saying that a 1980s study led to experts advising against mining due to severe ecological damage.

 In March 2010, Google indicated that malicious software targeting Vietnamese opponents of bauxite mining had infected potentially tens of thousands of users.
 The malware was used in denial-of-service attacks against dissenting political blogs and installed itself after users downloaded altered Vietnamese language software.
 The malware was also used to spy on users.
 The cyber attacks appeared to be a politically motivated attack, according to George Kurtz of McAfee.
-Vietnamese Foreign Ministry Spokesperson Nguyen Phuong Nga claimed such comments were groundless.
+Vietnamese Foreign Ministry Spokesperson Nguyễn Phương Nga claimed such comments were groundless.

 In November 2010, Nguyen Tan Dung, the prime minister of Vietnam, announced that Vietnam's bauxite deposits might total 11,000 Mt; this would be the largest in the world.